Find Nursing Schools

 Private not-for-profit Public vs. Private

-The total student population at Liberty University is 93,349, of which 47,988 students are undergraduates and of those, 30,168 are full-time.
+There are 47,988 undergraduates at Liberty University, of which 30,168 are full-time, and there are 93,349 students altogether.
 The average graduation time for an undergraduate student at Liberty University is 4.5 years.

-Around 99% of students who apply get accepted.
-Of the accepted students, 38% are men and 62% are women.
+About 50% of students who apply get accepted.
+Of the accepted students, 40% are men and 60% are women.

-Roughly 53% of students at Liberty University take out loans to pay for college.
-The average amount of student loans is $8,624 a year.
-Liberty University has a 2.0% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+Roughly 57% of students at Liberty University take out loans to pay for college.
+The typical student loan amount is $8,154 a year.
+The student loan default rate of 6.3% means most graduates are not struggling to pay off their loans.

 #3